Instance Consumption for Object Storage Backup, File Backup and File to Tape Jobs

 Case 3

-You have 2 file shares File Share 1 (990 GB) and File Share 2 (890 GB) each protected by a separate file backup job.
+You have 2 file shares File Share 1 (990 GB) and File Share 2 (890 GB) each protected with a separate file backup job.
 In this case, Veeam Backup & Replication rounds the protected amount of each file share down to 500 GB, calculates the number of license instances required to protect each of the file shares.
 After that, it sums the calculated number of license instances required to protect the shares:

 990 GB ~ 500 GB = 1 license instance